 The defense of entrapment does not apply simply because the undercover cop offered sexual activity.
 If you were already likely to accept an offer of prostitution services, then an entrapment defense will not apply.
 This predisposition to commit the crime can be proved by your actions prior to accepting the police officer’s offer, including driving in an area known for prostitution, stopping to talk to the undercover officer, or carrying large quantities of cash.

 The prostitution statute itself includes a very specific defense that applies to alleged prostitutes.
 If you were forced to enter into prostitution because you were a victim of human trafficking or otherwise forced into sexual acts, you cannot be found guilty of prostitution.
 This defense only applies for the prostitutes themselves who are charged with crimes, and will not typically protect a patron or a pimp/madam.

 South Jersey Prostitution, Solicitation, and Promotion Defense Attorney

 The South Jersey criminal defense lawyers at The Law Offices of John J. Zarych may be able to help you if you were charged with a prostitution-related crime.
-For a free consultation on your charges, call (609) 800-2942 today.
+For a free consultation on your charges, contact us today.
 Our attorneys may be able to help you understand the case against you, its potential penalties, and your potential defenses.